-Non-technical questions about this job should be addressed to Philosophy HR: jobs@philosophy.ox.ac.uk.
+Non-technical questions about this job should be addressed to the recruiting department directly jobs@philosophy.ox.ac.uk.

 To return to the online application at any stage, please go to: www.recruit.ox.ac.uk.

 Please note that you will receive an automated email from our online recruitment portal to confirm receipt of your application.
 Please check your spam/junk mail if you do not receive this email.